DarrenC/darrenc.github.io/tech/linux.md

 # find with multiple matches (from a bash script)
 list_of_files="$(find . -type f -name "filename1-*" -or -name "*-filename2")"

+# find files where we have .blah and a corresponding .blah.log - finds cases of missing .log files and counts them
+find . -name "*.blah" '!' -exec test -e "{}.log" ';' -print | wc -l
 ```

 ### List files in directories in a Tree